cupy/cupy/cupy/_core/include/cupy/README.md

 For further information on Jitify, see the [Jitify repo](https://github.com/NVIDIA/jitify).

 ## DLPack
-The `dlpack` folder stores the DLPack header for building the `cupy.core.dlpack` module, see `README.md` therein.
+The `dlpack` folder stores the DLPack header for building the `cupy._core.dlpack` module, see `README.md` therein.
 For further information on DLPack, see the [DLPack repo](https://github.com/dmlc/dlpack).